dbushell/dbushell-2k15/src/data/blog/2012/2012-09-25-what-is-the-medium.md

 Paul concludes his article:

-<blockquote><p>As we enter the third decade of the web’s existence, we should be gaining a sense of what works, and what doesn’t.
-We should now have the confidence to choose which aspects of other media and platforms to take inspiration from, and which to ignore.</p></blockquote>
+> As we enter the third decade of the web’s existence, we should be gaining a sense of what works, and what doesn’t.
+We should now have the confidence to choose which aspects of other media and platforms to take inspiration from, and which to ignore.

 I agree to an extent but in terms of a true aesthetic, _what works and what doesn't_ is time sensitive.
 I think I've been missing a fourth cornerstone:

 ### Time

 Can we produce a design that evolves over _time_?
 Website makers should already be well versed in the art of progressive enhancement.
 A development technique that allow us to deliver the cutting edge while still maintaining support for the past.
 With this we're effectively creating a website that changes in style and functionality to suit the technology snapshot that's viewing it.
 Many developers are becoming quite adept at this practice, but how many designers are questioning just how far into the future it's possible to go?